Ankr-network/ankr-docs/pages/staking/liquid-staking/bnb/faq.md

 ### Does Ankr charge for the service?

-5% are subtracted from your Liquid Staking rewards to cover the services and operations provided by Ankr.
+Ankr takes a 5% fee from the staking reward to cover the provided services and operations.
 Your APY already includes the fee so no need to recalculate it, you get what you see.